Who removes ice dams in Minneapolis?

 Modern Exterior Systems serves Minneapolis and the western metro

 Modex is a women-owned roofing, siding, and window contractor based in Eden Prairie.
-We hold five manufacturer certifications (CertainTeed ShingleMaster, Malarkey Emerald Pro, Atlas Pro+ Silver Select, LP SmartSide Certified, James Hardie Preferred), plus BBB A+ Accreditation, NRCA membership, and MN License BC762305.
+We hold five manufacturer certifications (CertainTeed ShingleMaster, Malarkey Emerald Pro, Atlas Pro+ Silver Select, LP SmartSide Preferred, James Hardie Preferred), plus BBB A+ Accreditation, NRCA membership, and MN License BC762305.
 Ice-dam work demands the same honest documentation and roof-first thinking we put into every storm call — steam first, never chip.

 Reviewed by Joe Dvorak, Owner, Modern Exterior Systems · Updated May 2026